ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

 By default, the protocol plugin [socket.io](https://github.com/kuzzleio/kuzzle-plugin-socketio) is installed, allowing to access Kuzzle using Socket.io clients.

 The default plugin configuration opens the port `7512`.
-This can be changed by injecting a custom plugin configuration file.
+This can be changed using the `kuzzle plugins` command-line interface.

 ### How to create a plugin